GKamsy/orank/README.md

+# ORANK Project
 by Goodwell Kamwendo

- # 1. Project Overview
+ # 1. Overview

 This is a blockchain-based governance ranking protocol built with Hardhat, Ethers.js, and TypeScript.
 It provides a foundation for DAOs to automate ranking, verify proposal outcomes, and maintain trustworthy governance records on the EVM chain.
 This ensures transparent proposal evaluation, verifiable voting, and on-chain accountability.